ChiefDennis/chiefdennis.github.io/content/posts/HTB_boardlight/index.en.md

 [comment]: <> (Insertar imagen de la carátula de la máquina)

-The Usage HTB machine is a madium difficulty level HackTheBox Machine.
+The BoardLight HTB machine is a medium difficulty level HackTheBox Machine.
 The main techniques and tools used to crack this machine are:

     - Grep / Find
     - Subdomain discovery with ffuf